VigneshVSV/hololinked/README.md

 ### Description

 For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network.
-For those familiar with RPC & web development - `hololinked` is a ZMQ-based Object Oriented RPC toolkit with customizable HTTP end-points.
+For those familiar with RPC & web development - `hololinked` is a ZeroMQ-based Object Oriented RPC toolkit with customizable HTTP end-points.
 The main goal is to develop a pythonic & pure python modern package for instrumentation control through network (SCADA), along with "reasonable" HTTP support for web development.

 This package can also be used for general RPC for other applications.

+### Usage

-`hololinked` is compatible with the Web of Things recommended pattern for developing hardware/instrumentation control software.
+`hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
 - properties are get-set attributes of the class which may be used be used to model device settings, hold captured data etc.
 - actions are methods which issue commands to the device or run arbitrary python logic.
-- events can asynchronously communicate push data to a client from the object, like alarm messages, streaming captured data etc.
+- events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.

 The base class which enables this classification is the ``RemoteObject`` class in native ``hololinked`` terms, or the ``Thing`` class if one prefers to use terminology according to the Web of Things.
 Both classes are identical and differentiated only in the naming according the application domain one may be using.
 If one deploys a pure RPC application, one may chose the name ``RemoteObject``, and if one writes classes to control instrumentation (which is the main purpose of this package), one may use the ``Thing`` class (in future one of names may be dropped).